Seal of Minnesota: Symbolism of the 2024 seal

 On December 19, 2023, the commission standardized the design by specifying that the outer seal will have 98 gold "boxes" to symbolize the 87 counties and 11 recognized Native American tribes of Minnesota.

 Responses to the 2024 seal

-The redesign commission's initial vote the seal was unanimous in favor of Bruggink's design.
+The redesign commission's initial vote on the seal was unanimous in favor of Bruggink's design.
 The seal received some media praise for its symbolism and style.
 Changes made by the commission drew some initial opposition.